Skip to content

 The Laboratory Setting contains a setup, where the Recognition Component and the Bucket Service Component run on reachable sever.
 The *Image Provider runs on a dedicated device (e.g., a Raspberry Pi), constantly streaming the picture to the Bucket Service Component.
 The Scene2Model Modelling Tool is then connected to the recognition component and collects the information needed to create the model, whereby the recognition components collects the picture from the bucket.
 This setting has a stationary nature and can be used to efficiently use Scene2Model in a dedicated place, like a OMiLAB Node laboratory.

 This page describes the setting itself, how it can be used in the modelling tool to import haptic models can be found at Import Haptic Design.
+Or you can contact the OMiLAB Team to purchase your own OMiLAB DIEn, where every thing included and ready to use.

 The figure below visualizes Laboratory Setting's components and their relations.